passionlim/intensive/Script_Cafe.md

 When it comes to my favorite cafe, there are two kind of cafes where I usually go.
 The one is located near my house, and the other is located in my office.
 Both are franchise cafes run by CJ.
 Let me introduce why I go there.

 First of all, I usually go there because I can enjoy beverages and desserts at a discounted price.
-As a employee working for CJ, I can get a discount up to 40% for all kinds of dishes.
+As a employee working for CJ, I can get a discount up to 40% for all kinds of foods.
 The price is very competitive compared to the one else where.

 Second of all, I usuallay order a cup of black coffe because the coffee flavor matches my taste. and I sometimes purchase  sweet cakes whose tastes are hamonious with coffee.
 Moreover when I'm fed up with coffee, I usually drink a cup of tea called cream caramel.